Shreeyans2305/DreamCatcher/README.md

 Response in Student's Language
 ```

-**Phase 1** (this codebase): Database foundation only.

-The LLM is **not** the source of truth for eligibility, deadlines, fees, or opportunity details.
-The database is.
-The LLM explains, compares, and guides.
+The database remains the source of truth for eligibility, deadlines, fees, and opportunity details.
+The AI services explain, compare, and guide using verified opportunity data and retrieved document context.

 ---